 301 Fyllar bráa vallar fallsól: 'setting sun of the field of Fyllr's eyebrows', sun of the forehead, (gold) headband.
-Fyllr is presumably a form of Fulla (the form Fullar appears in one manuscript, Fyllar in others), a goddess whose headband is said to have been of gold (Skáldsk 43).
+Fyllr is presumably a form of Fulla (the form Fullar appears in one manuscript and in Skáldsk, Fyllar in other manuscripts), a goddess whose headband is said to have been of gold (Skáldsk 43).